oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

   * Audience restriction as described in (#aud_restriction) SHOULD be used to prevent replay of captured access tokens on other resource servers.
-  * The resource server MUST treat access tokens like any other credentials.
-It is considered good practice to not log them and not store them in plain text.
+  * The resource server MUST treat access tokens like other sensitive secrets and not store or transfer them in plain text.

 The first and second recommendation also apply to other scenarios where access tokens leak (see Attacker A5 in (#secmodel)).